matklad/cargo-xtask/README.md

 It is advisable to minimize the compile time of xtasks.

 You can find some examples of xtasks in the [`./examples`](https://github.com/matklad/cargo-xtask/blob/master/examples) directory in this repository.

+The current recommendation is to define various task as subcommands of the single `xtask` binary.
+An alternative is to use a separate binary and a separate entry in `.cargo/config` for each task.

 ## Limitations